erick-efc/globant_test_flask_rest_api/README.md

 ``` bash
 curl -X POST -F "file=hired_employees.csv" http://localhost:5000/api/del_in_uploads
 ```
+Following are two examples of preset SQL queries, change it as you like in the routes folder
 ### Endpoints SQL
 - `GET /api/sql/hired_over_mean_2021` Query departments with hired employees above mean of the company in json format.
 To retrieve it in tabulate format you can run `tabulated_hired_over_mean_2021.py`
 ``` bash